compiler-errors/compiler-errors.github.io/journal/_posts/2016-09-01-introducing-cheshire.markdown

 tags: [programming, rust, llvm]
 ---

-A while back, I tried to write a toy programming language and compiler in order to learn more about how:
+A while back, I tried to write a toy programming language and compiler in order to learn more about:

 * How compilers are written
 * How type systems work
 * How compilers use technologies like LLVM